Superboy-Prime: Crisis on Infinite Earths

-Superboy-Prime is from the universe known as Earth-Prime, in which the DC heroes are fictional comic book characters.
+Superboy-Prime is from Earth-Prime, an analogue for the "real world" where DC heroes are fictional comic book characters.
 He is the adopted son of Jerry and Naomi Kent.
-Naomi wanted to name their infant son Clark, after her maiden name, but Jerry, knowing he will also be named like Superman, a fictional comic book character, initially refused, but finally gave in.
-What the Kents do not know is that the baby, found abandoned in a forest, is actually a young Kal-El, who has been teleported to Earth by his father Jor-El moments before the planet Krypton was destroyed when its red sun went supernova.
-His parents were unable to escape that way due to a member of the Kryptonian council bursting into the room and using the device, although it is unknown what happened to him.
+Naomi wanted to name him Clark, after her maiden name, but Jerry, knowing he will also be named like Superman, a fictional comic book character, initially refused, but finally gave in.
+What the Kents do not know is that the baby is a multiversal version of the fictional Clark Kent/Kal-El, who was teleported to Earth by his father Jor-El moments before the planet Krypton was destroyed.

-Young Clark lives the first fifteen years of his life as a normal boy.
-However, one night, as he attends a Halloween party dressed in a Superboy costume, the passage of Halley's Comet overhead triggers his Kryptonian powers.
+Young Clark lives the first fifteen years of his life as a normal boy before Halley's Comet passes by Earth, awakening his Kryptonian powers.
 At the same time, the Earth-One Superman finds his way to Earth-Prime and the two Supermen meet.
 Superboy-Prime uses his powers to stop a tidal wave.

-Superboy-Prime is drawn into the Crisis on Infinite Earths after his universe is consumed in the light of the Anti-Monitor.
-Although the loss of everything he knows causes him anguish, he finds peace in knowing that he fights the good fight alongside other heroes.
-During the final battle against the Anti-Monitor, Kal-L, the Earth-Two Superman, orders him to escape with Alexander Luthor, Jr. and the other heroes.
-Fearing that Kal-L will die in battle and knowing the new Earth is not his true home, Superboy-Prime joins Kal-L in the fight against the Anti-Monitor.

-After the destruction of the Anti-Monitor by Kal-L, Superboy-Prime joins Alexander Luthor, Jr., of Earth-Three, Kal-L, and his wife Lois Lane in a "paradise dimension".
+During Crisis on Infinite Earths, Superboy-Prime helps fight the Anti-Monitor after he destroys Earth-Prime.
+After the Anti-Monitor is killed, Superboy-Prime joins Alexander Luthor Jr. of Earth-Three, Kal-L, and his wife Lois Lane in a "paradise dimension".
 In that dimension, Superboy-Prime secludes himself from the others, using crystals to replay events from his life on Earth-Prime.
-Superboy-Prime becomes frustrated and angry.
-He tries to reach out to Kal-L, whose attention is focused on Lois's failing health.
-Alexander comes to believe that the reason behind Lois's failing health is the paradise dimension itself, and he persuades Superboy-Prime to help him return to reality by showing Superboy-Prime the negative aspects of the post-Crisis Earth.
-Superboy-Prime hesitates until he overhears Kal-L say, "I wish this world would let him grow up.
-He'll never be Superman here".
-Finally, Alexander shows him the deaths of his parents and girlfriend in a car accident on the post-Crisis Earth.
+Luthor later shows him the deaths of his parents and girlfriend in a car accident on the post-Crisis Earth.